-- 17.1.
-All staff are aware of the school policy for Online-Safety which sets out our expectations relating to: - Creating a safer online learning environment, - Giving everyone the skills, knowledge and understanding to help children stay safe on-line, question the information they are accessing and support the development of critical thinking, - Inspiring safe and responsible use of mobile technologies, to combat behaviours on-line which may make pupils vulnerable, including the sending of nude or semi-nude images. - Use of camera equipment, including smart phones. - What steps to take if there are concerns and where to go for help. - > Staff use of social media as set out in the Staff Code of Conduct. - 17.2.
-Cyber-bullying by children, via texts, social media and emails, will be treated as seriously as any other type of bullying and will be managed through our antibullying procedures. - 17.3.
-School are aware of the risks posed by children in the online world; in particular non-age appropriate content linked to self-harm, suicide, grooming and radicalisation. - 17.4.
-Pupils, staff and parents/carers are supported to understand the risks posed by: - the CONTENT accessed by pupils - their CONDUCT on-line - who they have CONTACT within the digital world - COMMERCE risks such as online gambling, inappropriate advertising, phishing and or financial scams. - 17.5.
-Lent Rise School have online filtering and monitoring systems in place to ensure children are safeguarded from potentially harmful online material.
-These systems are regularly monitored. - 17.5 School will follow the advice as given by the government, to advise and support children with any online learning taking place at home to ensure this is done so safely. - 17.6 We have a separate Online Safety Policy which sets out the acceptable use of mobile technologies by pupils whilst onsite.
-This includes sanctions which will be applied when these boundaries are not adhered to.
+All staff are aware of the school policy for Online-Safety which sets out our expectations relating to:

+- Creating a safer online learning environment. - Giving everyone the skills, knowledge and understanding to help children stay safe on-line, question the information they are accessing and support the development of critical thinking.

+- Inspiring safe and responsible use of mobile technologies, to combat behaviours on-line which may make pupils vulnerable, including the sending of nude or semi-nude images. - Use of camera equipment, including smart phones. - What steps to take if there are concerns and where to go for help. - Staff use of social media as set out in the Staff Code of Conduct.

+Cyber-bullying by children, via texts, social media and emails, will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures.

+School are aware of the risks posed by children in the online world; in particular non-age appropriate content linked to self-harm, suicide, grooming and radicalisation.

+Pupils, staff and parents/carers are supported to understand the risks posed by:

+- the CONTENT accessed by pupils - their CONDUCT on-line - who they have CONTACT within the digital world - COMMERCE risks such as online gambling, inappropriate advertising, phishing and or financial scams.

+Further information can be found in our online safety policy.

+Lent Rise School has online filtering and monitoring systems in place to ensure children are safeguarded from potentially harmful online material.
+These systems are regularly monitored, at least annually, by the DSL, IT provider and nominated governor.
+A record will be kept of the reviews.

+School will follow the advice as given by the government, to advise and support children with any online learning taking place at home to ensure this is done so safely.

+Staff must comply with our Acceptable Use Policy in regards to using technology in school.

-- 17.7 Visitors to our school are respectfully requested to turn all mobile devices off. - 17.8 Staff use of mobile technology whilst on site is set out in the Staff Code of Conduct. - 17.9 All staff receive online awareness training in order to understand the risks children are exposed to.
+Visitors to our school are respectfully requested to turn all mobile devices off.

+Staff use of mobile technology whilst on site is set out in the Staff Code of Conduct.

+All staff receive online awareness training in order to understand the risks children are exposed to.
 On induction and at least once per academic year.